 Justin R. Rassi is an associate in the firm’s International Dispute Resolution Group, resident in New York.
-He has a broad-gauged practice spanning international arbitration and litigation.
+He has a broad-gauged practice spanning international arbitration and civil litigation.

 Before joining Debevoise in 2016, Mr. Rassi clerked for the Hon.
 Justice V.M.
 Bell AC of the High Court of Australia, practiced in a leading international law firm in Australia, and taught tort law at the Australian National University.
 The High Court of Australia is the supreme court in Australia.